JGCRI/pygcam/pygcam/docs/source/config.rst

       # heap space.
       GCAM.JavaArgs = -Xms512m -Xmx2g

+      # The name of the database file (or directory, for BaseX)
+      GCAM.DbFile	  = database_basexdb

       # A string with one or more colon-delimited elements that identify
       # directories or XML files in which to find batch query definitions.
       GCAM.QueryPath = .

+      # Where to find plug-ins.
+Internal plugin directory is added automatically.
+      # Use this to add custom plug-ins outside the pygcam source tree.
+      GCAM.PluginPath =

       # Columns to drop when processing results of XML batch queries
       GCAM.ColumnsToDrop = scenario,Notes,Date

+      # Control of logging facilities.
+Level must be one of
+      # {DEBUG, INFO, WARNING, ERROR, FATAL}
+      GCAM.LogLevel   = WARNING
+      GCAM.LogFile    =
+      GCAM.LogConsole = True

       # The name of the queue used for submitting batch jobs on a cluster.
       GCAM.DefaultQueue = standard